 If everything goes according to plan you will see a login screen like the one shown below:

 If you do not see a login screen (whether it looks like the one above or not) you need to find out if the router's IP address has been changed.
 To do this, follow the directions on our How To Find Your Router's IP Address page.

 Go ahead and enter the router's login information.

 (This is not the same thing as the WiFi information.)

 - The Default ZTE Speedport Entry 2i Router Username is: admin

-- The Default ZTE Speedport Entry 2i Router Password is: password
+- The Default ZTE Speedport Entry 2i Router Password is: on router label